Dipan18/TMDB/README.md

 ---

 `Note:
-For the app to work, register on the TMDB Developer API website, get an access key and paste it into the gradle.properties file in the root folder.
+For the app to work, register on the TMDB Developer API website, get an access key and paste it into the build.gradle(app level) file.
 And you're done!
 `

 ---